starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 * Build and run app
 * Profit!

 * Not plagiarize other developers' work with a blog post (ahem).
-If you find this walkthrough helpful, link back to it or write your own tutorial.
+If you find this walkthrough helpful, give it a ⭐️, link back to it or write your own tutorial.
 Please and thank you. ❤️

 - - -